JaneHope607/JaneHope607/README.md

 ### Hi there 👋

 My name is Jane O'Donnell.
-I completed the CodeClan Professional Software Development Course as part of Cohort E41.
-I am based in Edinburgh and looking for work in Software Development.

 - 🔭  I’m currently working on my portfolio and continuing working on my CodeClan projects
 - 👯  I’m looking to collaborate on: Front-end projects